KyleBrogdon/Wasteagram/README.md

 # Wasteagram

 A simple clone of "Instagram", Wastegram allows users to post food that is going to waste so it can be redirected to a good use.
+Utilizies built-in system functions for the camera, gallery, and location, as well as integrates with Google Firebase and Cloud Firestore for persistence across devices and platforms.
+Crash reporting and usage anayltics provided by Sentry and Firebase Analytics.

 ## Getting Started